BhavuBhanushali/electron-forge-react-app/README.md

 ## Installation Steps

 1. Clone repo
-2. Run `npm install`
+2. Run `npm install or yarn`
-3. Run `npm run start` to launch the app
+3. Run `npm run start or yarn start` to launch the app
-4. Run `npm run make` to build the app
+4. Run `npm run make or yarn make` to build the app

 ## License